 Shopping Tip #1: Don't Buy Anything Before Creating a Baby Shower Registry

-If you're planning on opening a baby registry, do yourself a favor and keep your shopping in check until after the shower.
+If you're planning on opening a registry, do yourself a favor and keep your baby shopping in check until after the shower.

 "Hold on to receipts from baby showers," adds Karen Cordaway of Money Saving Enthusiast.
 "This way you can go back to the store and exchange the clothes for a bigger size or get other needed items.
 Do the same for Pampers or any other items that you may not even use.
 While it's nice to have a registry, many people bypass it."

 Shopping Tip #2: Choose the Best Baby Registry for You